chickenn00dle/gatsby-blog/README.md

-# Gatsby For BLOG.RZMY.WIN
+# Gatsby Blog

-This is the Gatsby project I set up for blog.rzmy.win.
-It's meant to be a minimal and lightweight blog to replace social media.
-If you'd like to get started with your own, feel free to use this project as a starting point!
+This is a template Gatsby blog.
+It's meant to be minimal and lightweight.
+Feel free to use this project as a starting point!

 ## Getting Started